JafarAbdi/JafarAbdi.github.io/_posts/2025-08-20-ros2-pixi-dev.md

 As someone who has been working in robot learning where projects require a mix of Python and C++ codebases alongside complex dependency management spanning both ROS 2 and ML frameworks, Pixi has been a game-changer.
 The ability to seamlessly manage conda-forge packages for ROS 2 components alongside PyPI packages for machine learning dependencies in a single, reproducible environment has dramatically reduced development friction and allowed me to iterate much faster.

+## Appendix: Advanced Pixi Usage

+Beyond ROS 2, I've successfully used Pixi to build complex projects like OMPL, MuJoCo, MuJoCo MPC, and llama.cpp from source - you can find these configurations in my [pixi_workspaces](https://github.com/JafarAbdi/pixi_workspaces) repository.

 ## Appendix: Docker Challenges in ROS 2 Development

 Having worked with Docker for ROS 2 development, the typical workflow involves three files: a Dockerfile with several stages (base image with ROS 2 installed, dependency installation, build stage to compile ROS packages, and final dev stage with necessary tools), a docker-compose file defining services like the dev environment and CI/CD testing that mount the workspace and set environment variables, and finally a Makefile that orchestrates the build and run commands.